strongloop/strong-cluster-control/README.md

 [in-source example](https://github.com/strongloop/strong-cluster-control/blob/master/bin/example-master.js).

-## clusterctl: command line interface to cluster-control
+## clusterctl: command line interface

 The `clusterctl` command line utility can be used to control a cluster at run-time.
 It defaults to communicating over the `clusterctl` named socket